 For audiophiles, tinkering with the dynamics of how their music should sound has always been a favourite pastime.
 However, it costs a ton of money, experimentation and precious time.
 Luckily, if you are an Android device owner there are a melange of tools that can help you attain aural bliss for free.
 One such nifty tool is the equalizer that can balance out various frequencies of sound and render your Android mobile at par with a full-fledged music system.
 Below, we did a rundown of the 10 best Equalizers for Android that are free apps available on the Play Store.

 So, are you ready to hone the sonic soundscape of your Android mobile?
 Without further ado, let’s get started.
+Please note that all the equalizers mentioned below are not in order of ranking and you can choose any one that you deem fit.

 Symbolic of its name, Equalizer and Bass Booster encompasses two things: EQ and Bass.
 To be precise, this app incorporates a solid 5 band equalizer, bass booster and ten equalizer presets that guarantee aural heaven.
 Plus, thanks to seamless integration with most FM radio stations, audio and video players, Equalizer and Bass Booster will be suffice to satiate the needs of audio aficionados.